anselbrandt/next-express/web/README.md

 ## Setup

-GraphQL server endpoints may be configured in `constants.ts` and `.env.local` ensuring to prefix variables with `NEXT_PUBLIC_` as in the `sample.env.local` file.
+GraphQL server endpoints may be configured in `/web/constants.ts` and `/web/.env.local` ensuring to prefix variables with `NEXT_PUBLIC_` as in the `/web/sample.env.local` file.

-The GraphQL client can be configured in `/utils/withApollo.ts`
+The GraphQL client can be configured in `web/src//utils/withApollo.ts`

 ## GraphQL